-Only one crossing is proposed for Plaza B. Crossing C potentially displaced three field identified features and two cultural landscape units (one being the historic town of Sandwich) and has the potential to disrupt one municipally listed feature and two field identified features.
+One crossing is proposed for Plaza B. Crossing C will potentially displace three field-identified features and two cultural landscape units and has the potential to disrupt one locally-identified feature and two field-identified features.

 Plaza Crossings: Plaza B1